mjhaahr/L1962/README.md

-L1962 - Lisp Interpreter in C
+## L1962 - Lisp Interpreter in C ##

 By Matthew Haahr

+Implements a Lisp-1 style environment.

 Can read, interpret, evaluate, and print from files as well as stdin.